gabesan21/trading-web3/README.md

 ## How It Works

-1. **Scans** all stablecoin pairs across Uniswap V3, 1Inch, and CowSwap
+1. **Scans** all stablecoin pairs across Uniswap V3, Uniswap V4 (if configured), 1Inch, and CowSwap
 2. **Calculates** profitability including gas costs
 3. **Executes** trades automatically when profitable opportunities are found
 4. **Logs** all activity for monitoring and analysis

+### Multi-Tier Quote Optimization

+- **Uniswap V3/V4**: Queries multiple fee tiers (0.05%, 0.3%, 1%) to find the best rate
+- **1Inch**: Aggregates across multiple DEXs for best routing
+- **CowSwap**: MEV-protected intents executed by solvers
+- All quotes are compared to ensure you get the best possible price

 ---